blockchaintp/sextant/docs/deployments/smart-contracts/daml-on-qldb.md

 -----

-Selecting `Daml on QLDB` in the deployments dropdown menu takes you to its deployment form.
+Selecting `Daml on QLDB` in the deployments marketplace takes you to its deployment form.
 Here you need to give your deployment a name, specify its namespace and provide a Daml Ledger ID.